MeltwaterArchive/storyplayer/devices/localbrowsers.md

 Running a test against a browser on your own desktop is very straight forward:

+* the default browser is [Google Chrome](https://www.google.com/intl/en/chrome/browser/)
-* use the `-b` switch to tell Sauce Labs which browser you want, if you don't want the default browser
+* use the `-d` switch if you want to use a different browser

 For example, here's how to run a test using Chrome: